allen-cell-animated/volume-viewer/README.md

 # AICS Volume Viewer

 This is a WebGL canvas-based volume viewer.
 It can display multichannel volume data of 8-bit intensity values.
 Volume data is provided to the core 3d viewer in two parts.
 The first part is via a json object containing dimensions and other metadata.
+The second part is the volume data itself.

+There are two ways to deliver volume data to the viewer:

+* raw Uint8Arrays of 3d volume data (one Uint8Array per channel). ( ```AICSvolumeDrawable.setChannelDataFromVolume``` )

-The second part is the volume data itself, delivered to the viewer in one of two formats: texture atlases (png files containing volume slices tiled across the 2d image), or raw Uint8Arrays of 3d volume data (one Uint8Array per channel).
+* texture atlases (png files or Uint8Arrays containing volume slices tiled across a 2d image) ( ```AICSvolumeDrawable.setChannelDataFromAtlas``` )

 # Example